data-integrations/wrangler/README.md

 ## Performance

 Initial performance tests shows that with medium set of directives for transforming data, wrangler is able to process at ~ 60K records/second.
-The rates below are specified as '**records/second**'
+The rates below are specified as '**records/second**'.
+More details and test results will be available [here](docs/performance.md)

 | Directive Complexity | Column Count| Records | Size | Mean Rate | 1 Minute Rate | 5 Minute Rate | 15 Minute Rate |
 |----------------------|-------------|---------|------|-----------|---------------|---------------|----------------|